-At Exford First Schol, a child’s progress is monitored, in the first instance, by their class teacher.
-The progress and attainment of all pupils is reviewed every term with Mrs Weaver, at which time, provision may be adjusted to meet identified needs for all children, not just SEND children.
-If a teacher is concerned about the progress of an individual child in relation to a SEND need, then a discussion takes place with the Special Educational Needs Coordinator (SENCO) and additional support may be arranged.
+At Exford First School, a child’s progress is monitored, in the first instance, by their class teacher.
+The progress and attainment of all pupils is reviewed every term with our Named School SENDCo: Mrs Angela Hall, who is based at Dunster First School , at which time, provision may be adjusted to meet identified needs for all children, not just SEND children.
+If a teacher is concerned about the progress of an individual child in relation to a SEND need, then a discussion takes place with the Special Educational Needs Coordinator (SENDCO) and additional support may be arranged.
 You will be kept informed at each stage.
 If you have any concerns about the progress of your child, you should discuss these initially with the Class Teacher.

 How we keep you informed about your child’s progress